Jaxydog/Lodestone/README.md

 ### Installation

 Lodestone's most up-to-date JAR file may be downloaded from its [GitHub Releases page](https://github.com/Jaxydog/Lodestone/releases).
-This mod will also be available on [Modrinth](https://modrinth.com/mod/lodestone-lib), if that is preferred, once it is more feature-complete.
+This mod is also be available on [Modrinth](https://modrinth.com/mod/lodestone-lib), if that is preferred.

 Once downloaded, the JAR file must be placed within your client's `mods` directory, and the game should be run using the [Fabric Loader](https://fabricmc.net/).